Alexandria White, Interim Director

 Mary Jane Young, Retention, Mentoring, & Student Engagement Graduate Assistant

 Mary Jane Young is the graduate assistant for Retention, Mentoring & Student Engagement.
-She graduated from the University of Alabama with a Bachelor of Science in Accounting.
-Mary Jane is a first-year graduate student in the Master of Arts in Accounting.
-Mary Jane works primarily with the Mississippi Outreach to Scholastic Talent (MOST) Mentoring program, and UM CONNECT Mentoring Program.
+She graduated from the University of Alabama with a Bachelor of Science in Commerce and Business Administration.
+Mary Jane is a graduate student in the Master of Arts in Accounting.
+Mary Jane works primarily with the Mississippi Outreach to Scholastic Talent (MOST) Mentoring program, and UM Connect Mentoring Program.
 Mary Jane also coordinates Hispanic Heritage Month, BarberShop Talk and the Brother2Brother Leadership Retreat.

 Vacant, Cross Cultural Engagement & Programming Graduate Assistant